kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 		 cex.sub=1.8, cex.axis=1.8,
 		 ylab="Relative density")

-	# Compare the two plots: only the
+	# Compare the two plots: only the y-axis
-	# y-axis changes!
+	# changes but the general shape remains.

 Some nomenclature